 The Council has a Human Resource Plan which sets out the resources required to deliver the Council's priorities and services.
-Personal development plans and the "talent management" programme helps to ensure we have in place effective succession planning and that our workforce has the skills, capability and capacity to meet the challenges facing the Council.
+Personal development plans and the "talent management" programmes helps to ensure we have in place effective succession planning and that our workforce has the skills, capability and capacity to meet the challenges facing the Council.

-We undertake regular staff surveys and an action plan is in place to address the themes emerging from these and in relation to the Better Ways of Working programme - specifically in relation to accommodation changes implemented during late 2013 and early 2014.
+We undertake regular staff surveys and an action plan is in place to address the themes emerging from these and in relation to the Better Ways of Working programme - specifically in relation to accommodation changes implemented during 2014 and the "great people" initiative implemented during this year.